nashville-software-school/client-side-mastery/book-1-the-novice/chapters/BASIC_EVENTS.md

 ```

-Create a new JavaScript module named `dialogs.js` whose Single Responsibility will be to manage the showing and hiding of the digalog windows in the application.
+Create a new JavaScript module named `dialogs.js` whose Single Responsibility will be to manage the showing and hiding of the dialog windows in the application.

 ```js
 const allDialogs = document.querySelectorAll(".dialog--fish")